 - flesh of fatty fish (such as salmon, tuna, and mackerel) and fish liver oils are among the best sources

-- beef liver, cheese, egg yolks, mushroom, fortified milk
+- beef liver, cheese, egg yolks, mushroom like the ones on the vegan lions mane recipes, fortified milk

 Recommended Daily Allowance: